-"It is well I remember, my three strong ones, how often I used to be telling you that if you would go to Ireland, I would not see the treachery of the Fianna.
+"It is well I remember, my three strong ones, how often I used to be telling you that if you would go to Ireland, I would not see the joy of victory on your faces.

 "I knew by the voice of the raven every morning since you went from me, that your fall was sure and certain; that you would never come back to your own country.